lucasbuschlinger/hashbench/doc/usage.md

 (Runs a 15 minute wordlist attack on SHA1 using the rockyou wordlist)

 __To benchmark using a wordlist attack with rules:__
-`python3 hashbench.py md5crypt wl -f resources/hashes/top10k.md5crypt -wlf resources/rockyou.wl -r resources/rules/OneRuleToRuleThemAll.rule OneRuleToRuleThemAll4 -t 30`
+`python3 hashbench.py md5crypt wl -f resources/hashes/top10k.md5crypt -wlf resources/rockyou.wl -r resources/rules/OneRuleToRuleThemAll.rule OneRuleToRuleThemAll -t 30`
 (Runs a 30 minute benchmark on MD5crypt with using the rockyou wordlist and applying the OneRule to it)

 __To benchmark with multiple runs on each tool:__